- Home

 3. I am not sure how the new 2-tier examination fee structure works.
 Can you tell me more?

-The new examination fee structure will start counting the number of QE attempts only from QE 2022 onwards.
-This means that any attempt at a QE prior to QE 2022 will not count as an attempt under this examination fee structure.
+Under both the current and revised 2-Tier examination fee structure, the number of attempts will be counted starting from QE 2022 onwards, i.e., any attempt at a QE prior to QE 2022 will not count as an attempt:

 The contact address of the Examination Board, Examination Committee and Examination Secretariat is as follows: